Michael Young (Australian rules footballer)

 Michael Young (16 December 1958 – 16 September 2018) was an Australian rules footballer who played for the Carlton Football Club and Melbourne Football Club in the Victorian Football League (VFL).
-He was also listed at the Essendon Football Club, but did not play a game.
+He was also listed at the Essendon Football Club, but he did not play a game.

 Young made his debut with Carlton midway into the 1977 season and played as a wingman in Carlton's 1979 premiership side.
 He crossed to Melbourne in 1981.

 He died from cancer in September 2018.